 There is a parable I once read in Think and Grow Rich, by Napolean Hill (available from Amazon) about baby elephants who are chained to a stake when young.
 As baby elephants, they tug and pull at the chain, but are unable to break free.
 They acquire the belief that escaping is impossible and give up tugging on the chain.
 Even as huge, fully grown elephants, who have the strength to escape easily, they don’t even try.

-Turning away from deceptive food requires only a tiny ounce of concerted effort.
+Breaking free from deceptive food requires only a tiny ounce of concerted effort.
 It is infinitely easier than you imagine and absolutely within your capabilities.
 If you have done any diet at all, for a few days, you can do this a million times over.
-The best part is that, when you do, your brain rapidly relearns normal eating habits, restores dopamine levels in a matter of days and turns you back into the person you were born to be.
+The best part is that, when you do, hunger and satiety levels rapidly reset, eating habits normalize in a matter of days, and you turn back into the person you were born to be.
 And in doing so, this whole big drama is over.

 Waiting for the epiphany

-This website is designed to present information to you in such a way that your viewpoint changes.
-It is designed to provide a flood of new information (or to reassemble things that you already knew) in such a way that it suddenly becomes clear – as if a switch had been flicked in your brain – so that what once appeared to be an insurmountable, irretractable ‘mental’ mess, suddenly becomes a clear practical problem with a solution.
+This website and the accompanying book are designed to present information to you in such a way that your viewpoint changes.
+They are designed to provide a flood of new information (or to reassemble and recombine ideas that you already knew) in such a way that it suddenly becomes clear – as if a switch had been flicked in your brain – so that what once appeared to be an insurmountable, irretractable ‘mental’ mess, suddenly becomes a clear practical problem with a solution.

 You are caught in the most pathetic and easy-to-break trap ever: a clever little entanglement of physiological and psychological responses.
 But a trap that only exists when you don’t know it’s there.
 A trap that dissolves, the moment you see it.

-You don’t have use willpower to form habits over weeks, you have to initiate and then stick to one single action, with a bang: eat honest food.
+You don’t have to use willpower to form habits over weeks, you have to work out what has happened and take one single action, with a bang: eat delicious, satiating, nourishing meals of flavor-honest food.

 When you make a sudden change (act differently) the table turns.
-Your sensory system immediately begins to adapt to the new flow of data coming in.
+Your sensory system immediately adapts to the new flow of data coming in.
 If you cut off your thumb, your brain doesn’t sit around lamenting the old digit.
 It immediately reassigns a larger brain area to the remaining fingers and begins learning how to use your new four-fingered hand.
 After a sudden change in eating habits, your brain and body reset.
-It drives a surge of phenomenal joy, when you realize that this thing you thought had trapped you had not trapped you at all.
+This drives a surge of phenomenal joy, because you realize that this thing you thought had trapped you had not trapped you at all.
 The realization will floor you; trigger an upcycle of positive change that spills over into every arena of your life.

-People think it’s difficult to stop consuming fake food, but it isn’t.
-You don’t suffer withdrawal fevers, tremors, deliria, hallucinations or convulsions.
+People think it’s difficult to stop consuming deceptive food, but it isn’t.
+There are no withdrawal fevers, tremors, deliria, hallucinations or convulsions.
 Junk food withdrawal is a faint downtrodden fatigue; and, if you understand what’s happening, it is accompanied by delirious exhilaration: drowned out by a roaring joy – because you know that you are free.

-Do you know what it’s like to be strong and agile and move with grace?
+Do you know what it’s like to be strong and agile and move effortlessly?

-Do you know what it’s like to stand in front a mirror and see a body that looks exactly as it was meant to be?
+Do you know what it’s like to stand in front a mirror and see a body that looks like it was meant to be?

 It’s amazing.